-Office in new brick addition, adjoining the residence of James B. Graham.
-ARRIMER & TEST, unless absent on professional business.
+DR. M. WOODS, tenders his professional services to the citizens of Clearfield and vicinity.
+Residence on Second street, opposite the office of L. Jackson Crans, where he can be found unless absent on professional business.
 Clearfield, May 14, 1856-3m.

 THOS.
-J. McCULLOUGH, ATTORNEY AT LAW and DISTRICT ATTORNEY, Clearfield, Pa., may be found at his office in Shaw's Row, four doors west of the "Mansion House."
-Deeds and other legal instruments prepared with promptness and accuracy.
-[Feb.
-13-1y.
-DR. B. F. AKLEY, PHYSICIAN.
-Grahamton, Clearfield County, Pa, tenders his professional services to the inhabitants of Grahamton and surrounding country-he can nt all times be found at his Office, directly opposite Mr. J. B. Graham's store, when not profesionally engaged.
+J. McCULLOUGH, ATTORNEY AT LAW and DISTRICT ATTORNEY, Clearfield, Pa., may be found at his office in Shaw's Row, ers west of the "Mansion House."
+'Decds and other legal instruments prepared with prompt-|Feb.
+13-1y. ness and accuracy.

+DR. B. F. AKLEY, PHYSICIAN, Grahamton, Clearfield County.
+Pa., tenders his professional services to the inhabitants of Grahamton and surrounding country-he can at all times be found at his Office, directly opposite Mr. J. B. Graham's store, when not profes. sionally engaged.